We often talk about "life insurance" as if it’s a single thing. You just buy life insurance and you’re all set with your financial plan, right?

 You’re not out of the woods completely, though.
 You don’t need to go through the medical exam, but you do need to fill out a health questionnaire, answering questions like if you smoke, have been diagnosed with serious illnesses, and so on.
-Considering you’re basically going on the honor system, it’s a little surprising that Prudential estimates that up to 70% of their simplified issue applicants get approved.
+Considering you’re basically going on the honor system, it’s a little surprising that Prudential estimates that up to 70% of their simplified issue life insurance applicants get approved.

 People in poor health may have to take the exam if they have too many health issues, and could flat out be denied.
 For those healthier people in a hurry, though, it might be a good option to skip scheduling the paramedical exam, which adds some time to the underwriting process.
 But with this benefit comes a major financial drawback.